asjadnaqvi/DiD/docs/code/06_did_csdid.md

 ## Test the command

-For `csdid` we need the *gvar* variable which has the value of the time value when the first treatment happened for each id, and 0 if the id is not treated at all:
+For `csdid` we need the *gvar* variable which equals the first_treat value for the treated, and 0 for the not treated:

 ```
 gen gvar = first_treat